Asquera/elasticsearch-workshop-book/src/queries/queries/geo_shape.md

 ```
 </details>

+Try different values for `distance` and a different `position` geo coordinates.

-> What happens when you use a different reference / central point or change the distance?
+What happens when you use a different reference / central point or change the distance?

 ✅ Write a **geo_bounding_box** query that finds all documents within a rectangle or polygon

 > The value input for the `geo_bounding_box` is specified by two pairs, the `top`, `left` and `bottom`, `right` coordinates.
-You can check the
-> `position` values of the documents to find some useful values.
+You can check the `position` values of the documents to find some useful values.
 > A `geo_polygon` consists of a list of points that shape the polygon.
 At least 3 coordinate pairs have to be given.

 <details>